 High School Education Program

-The REACT to FILM high school course is a semester long, elective curricula that leverages the best social-issue films to expose students to today’s critical issues, to engage them in classroom discussion with peers and teachers, and to inspire them to find their own voice on matters of universal civic importance.
+The REACT to FILM high school elective course is a semester long curricula that leverages the best social-issue films to expose students to today’s critical issues, to teach media literacy and promote civic engagement in classroom discussion with peers and teachers, and to inspire them to find their own voice on matters of universal civic importance.

 America’s democratic system demands a well-informed, engaged and civic-minded citizenry, yet our society today is failing like never before in producing these kinds of citizens.